behzodcu/3352-project/README.md

-# Evaluating Community Detection Methods for the Human Symtom-Disease Network
+# Evaluating Community Detection Methods for the Human Symtoms-Disease Network

 Resources: